josiahbergen/injectionkiller/README.md

 - in the top right, turn on 'developer mode'. you can turn this off once you load the extension.
 - on the top left, select 'load unpacked'. select the folder that you just unzipped.
 - enjoy!

+### configuration

+to change the behaviour of the extension, you can access the settings by clicking on the extension's icon in the extensions menu.

 ### privacy